-Action level at or below 12 ppb*^
+Action level is at or below 12 ppb*^

 Indiana does not have a more protective action level for lead in drinking water than the federal action level of 15 ppb.

-Service line material inventory required
+Service line material inventory is required

 Indiana does not prohibit partial lead service line reporting or replacement.